apostrophecms-legacy/apostrophe-site/README.md

       // Run some middleware on ALL requests.
 This happens AFTER
       // basics are in place like sessions and users and i18n.
-      // Middleware functions may take an initial "site" argument
+      // Middleware functions here may take an initial "site" argument
-      // in addition to req, res, next
+      // in addition to req, res, next.
+Modules may also provide
+      // middleware simply by setting a "middleware" property on
+      // themselves

       middleware: [ /* middleware, functions, galore */ ],

       sessionSecret: 'SOMETHING RANDOM PLEASE',